RbiSearchHeader

 ii) Handbook of Statistics on Indian Economy

 This document comprises dataset on a longer time horizon.
-It is a real-time on-line version (available on web-portal DBIE).
-The publication provides time-series data (annual/quarterly/monthly/fortnightly/daily) pertaining to a broad spectrum of economic variables pertaining to data on national income, output and prices, money and banking, financial markets, public finance, trade and balance of payments, currency and coinage and socio-economic indicators.
+It is a real-time on-line version (available on web-portal Database of Indian Economy (DBIE) (data.rbi.org.in).
+The publication provides time-series data (annual /quarterly /monthly / fortnightly / weekly/daily) pertaining to a broad spectrum of economic variables pertaining to data on national income, output and prices, money and banking, financial markets, public finance, trade and balance of payments, currency and coinage and socio-economic indicators.

 iii) Basic Statistical Returns

-The Basic Statistical Return (BSR) publications consists of (a) bank credit classified according to occupation/activity and organisational sector of the borrower, type of account, and interest rates (BSR-1) on quarterly basis; (b) ownership and maturity pattern of bank deposits as well as employment details (BSR-2) on annual basis; and (c) bank credit and deposits as per geography and type (BSR-7) on quarterly basis.
+The Basic Statistical Return (BSR) publications consists of quarterly releases of (a) bank credit classified according to occupation/activity and organisational sector of the borrower, type of account, and interest rates (BSR-1); (b) ownership, maturity pattern of bank deposits, size of deposits, interest rate bucket wise deposits, age wise distribution of deposits as well as employment with SCBs (BSR-2); and (c) tables relating to spatial distribution of deposits and credit.
+Data pertaining to RRBs is incorporated only at annual basis for the quarter ending March under the above surveys.

 iv) Statistical Tables Relating to Banks in India